The tree in the image does not grow from soil. It grows from two open hands.

 There is a model for professional development called the T-shaped person: deep expertise in one area (the vertical stroke) combined with broad enough capability in adjacent areas to collaborate across disciplines (the horizontal stroke).
 It is a useful model.

-The tree model suggests something slightly different.
+But the tree in the image suggests something slightly different.
 The T-shape implies that the depth and the breadth are cultivated separately - you build your specialty, and then you develop adjacent skills.
 The tree suggests that the depth itself generates the breadth.
 The roots feed the branches.

 In the practice of any deep skill - juggling, programming, cooking, surgery, instrument-playing - the depth creates capabilities that migrate.
 The programmer who gets genuinely good at debugging develops a pattern-recognition capacity that applies to diagnosing mechanical problems, parsing medical information, finding logical inconsistencies in an argument.
 They did not set out to develop those skills.
 The root grew them.